What is Charcot-Marie-Tooth Disease?

 - Abnormalities in foot muscles, resulting in hammertoes and high arches

-The severity of symptoms varies greatly in people, even among family members who have inherited the disease.
-In fact, early on, individuals may have no idea that they have Charcot-Marie-Tooth disease as the symptoms are very mild.
+The severity of symptoms varies significantly in people, even among family members who have inherited the disease.
+Early on, individuals may not understand that they have Charcot-Marie-Tooth disease as the symptoms are very mild.

 If symptoms occur during childhood, the child may: